Blog post

 2. Reduces affinity bias: People have natural affinity biases where they advocate for and give higher praise to those employees they interact with most frequently.
 Organizational network data helps reveal these biases by showing exactly who is really collaborating across the company rather than just self-reported perceptions of collaboration.
 This insight corrects biases like only championing the contributions of those within your own business unit or those employees who you see most often physically in the office.

-3. Highlights “unsung heroes”: ONA can be powerfully eye-opening in unveiling employees, often women, who do crucial work behind the scenes but go unrecognized.
+3. Highlights “unsung heroes”: ONA can be powerfully eye-opening in unveiling employees, often women, who do important work behind the scenes but go unrecognized.
 These people act as key knowledge brokers within internal networks.
 They disseminate information across silos, provide integral support infrastructure, and informally mentor colleagues to improve performance.
 But because this facilitative work is not part of formal job descriptions, it gets overlooked.
 Network analysis offers hard data to reveal these “unsung heroes” who make the organization run more smoothly.

 4. Balances team and individual performance: Organizational network visualizations present a holistic view of how performance is enabled by team dynamics, information flow, and collaboration.
 This wide lens provides balance against reviews that simplistically look at just individual metrics in a vacuum.
 The interdependent nature of work is made clear.
 This perspective also favors women who tend to be motivated by organizational success over individual glory.